 Mr. Pakenham presents the arguments and facts that have been employed by the American agents respecting the discovery of the Columbia river made by the Spanish navigator Haceta, who, it is admitted by the American Secretary, first saw the mouth of that river.
 This admission is surely inconsistent with any discovery made by Gray; for if Mr. Calhoun had supposed that he was the first who entered the channel of the said river, he would have never admitted to the contrary.
 On the ground of discovery, Mr. Pakenham appears well fortified.
-He passes over as not worthy of attention the French title, and, of consequence, its little weight, and comes down to the independence of the United States, when "possession to the Columbian territory was claimed."
+He passes over as not worthy of attention the French title, and, of consequence, its little weight, and comes down to the independence of the United State, when "possession to the Columbian territory was claimed."
 At that time the treaty of 1783 was in full force, when the attention of the British Government had been directed to the northwest coast, as is shown by the voyage and discovery of Captain Cook, who, in 1788, visited and explored a great distance of it, from latitude 44° northward.
 Already a regular commercial intercourse had been established, the territory was peopled t the neigh commerc manifeste it.
-Mr. Meares i ary to be to be a fi have bee ploded in morable think do discover that part and Clar is quite : should 1 precise 1 He also ty of peopled by her own subjects, who had explored many of I the ts of west ibted f this vhich itain. title. ome. could is it. e dos that ig the navecreion is
+Mr. Meares i ary to be to be a fi have bee ploded in morable think do discover that part and Clar is quite : should 1 precise | He also In addi possessing port or po of the 49 access, sh It is be to the clai relation t would ob vided.
+1 enjoy a p to harbor consult th Great Bri surrender sioned to exceed th ty of l the ts of west ibted f this vhich itain. title. ome. could is it. e do-; that ig the navlecreion is ; for who never overy, ver as conselepene Cotreaty British ist, as Cook, e of it, mmery was peopled by her own subjects, who had explored many of the neighboring islands, and, as a proof that an extensive commerce was existing, there was a strong disposition manifested by Spain to disturb and, if possible, to destroy it.
+Mr. Pakenham briefly alludes to the discovery of Meares in 1788.
+But this is regarded by us as too visionary to be worthy of notice.
+Meares was thought by many to be a fanatic.
+And the discovery supposed by some to have been made by him is discredited and long since exploded in his own country.
+Reference is made to the memorable discovery of Lewis and Clark, which the British think does not compare in importance with McKenzie's discovery, acting as a counterpoise to the exploration of that part of the Columbia which was first visited by Lewis and Clark.
+Mr. Pakenham concludes his statement, which is quite a long one, by saying "that a line of demarcation should be devised which shall leave to each party that precise portion best suited to its interest and commerce."
+He also says :